Strong Advocacy When Employees Suffer Discrimination, Harassment, Retaliation, or are Forced to Work in a Hostile Setting

 Helping workers enforce their state, federal, and contractual rights when employers treat them unfairly

-At Stephen Danz & Associates, our Los Angeles employment lawyers hold employers accountable who fail to hire you because of your race, refuse to give you family leave if you qualify, make work conditions unbearable due to your ethnicity, or give other workers with less talents promotions because you have a disability or they think you are too old.
+At Stephen Danz & Associates, our Los Angeles employment lawyers hold employers accountable who fail to hire you because of your race, refuse to give you family leave if you qualify, make work conditions unbearable due to your ethnicity or identity characteristics, give other less qualified workers with promotions because you have a disability or they discriminate against your age.
 We demand back pay, reinstatement, attorney’s fees, medical benefits, and other remedies such as punitive damages when employers fail to comply with the law.

 Our attorneys have been helping employees get justice in federal and state courts for over a combined 100 years.
 We are California’s largest firm committed entirely to employees.